diegomendezp/Ironhack-lectures-v3/content/module2/02-Week 2/New Remote/Day 2/00 - Node.js  Basic Authorization.md

-**Social Login** is single sign-on for end users.
+**Social Login** is single sign-on solution for the end users.
 Using existing login information from a social network provider like *Facebook*, *Twitter*, or *Google*, the user can sign into a third party website instead of creating a new account.